-CM International Soccer Camp is an overnight camp for rising 6-10th graders with a senior coaching staff of current and former international players and coaches, celebrating our 10th year in 2019!
+CM International Soccer Camp is an overnight camp for rising 6-10th graders with a senior coaching staff of current and former international players and coaches.
+We are celebrating our 11th year in 2020!

-Charles Mhlauri, Lightning SC Director of Coaching and former Head Coach of the Zimbabwe Men's National Team, is Camp Director and will be on site with his professional staff at all camps.
+Charles Mhlauri, former Head Coach of the Zimbabwe Men's National Team, is Camp Director and will be on site with his professional staff at all camps.
 Read more about Charles and his coaching staff here.

 FREQUENTLY ASKED QUESTIONS